-OEM Models
+OEM models

 32-1 OEM lasers are OEM products intended for incorporation as components in laser processing systems.
-As supplied by NOVANTA, these lasers do not meet the requirements of 21 CFR, Subchapter J without additional safeguards.
+As supplied by SYNRAD, these lasers do not meet the requirements of 21 CFR, Subchapter J without additional safeguards.
 In the U.S., the Buyer of these OEM laser components is solely responsible for the assurance that the laser processing system sold to an end user complies with all laser safety requirements before the actual sale of the system.
 Under CDRH regulations, the Buyer must submit a report to the CDRH prior to shipping the system.
-In jurisdictions outside the U.S., It is the sole responsibility of the OEM Buyer/end-user to integrate the laser so that it complies with all applicable laser safety standards as set forth above.
+In jurisdictions outside the U.S., it is the sole responsibility of the Buyer of these OEM

-Federal Communications Commission (FCC) Requirements
+(FCC) requirements

 The United States Communication Act of 1934 vested the Federal Communications Commission (FCC) with the authority to regulate equipment that emits electromagnetic radiation in the radio frequency spectrum.
 The purpose of the Communication Act is to prevent harmful electromagnetic interference (EMI) from affecting authorized radio communication services.
-The FCC regulations that govern industrial, scientific, and medical (ISM) equipment are fully described in 47 CFR, §18, §§C.
+The FCC regulations that govern industrial, scientific, and medical (ISM) equipment are fully described in 47 CFR, Part 18, Subpart C.

-NOVANTA® p100/150 lasers have been tested and found to comply by demonstrating performance characteristics that have met or exceeded the requirements of 47 CFR, §18, §§C for Radiated and Conducted Emissions.
+SYNRAD® 32-1 lasers have been tested and found to comply by demonstrating performance characteristics that have met or exceeded the requirements of 47 CFR, Part 18, Radiated and Conducted Emissions.

-FCC Information to the user
+FCC information to the user